How Pet-Friendly is St. Augustine?

 What is better than going out for a bite to eat and the waiter bringing out a bowl of water for your pooch?
 A simple gesture like this is similar to the feeling of finding out a new acquaintance is a fellow dog lover.
 It doesn’t really matter in the grand scheme of things, but it’s just nice and makes you smile.
 In St. Augustine, this kind of acknowledgment happens all the time for visitors who bring their pets.

-There are over 20 restaurants that are more than okay with man’s best friend tagging along in St. Augustine.
+There are more than 20 restaurants that are more than okay with man's best friend tagging along.

 - O.C.
 White's